Heidelberg requires international students to be competent in the English language to be accepted in full academic programs.

 Courses are sequenced according to skill levels of English, with low - intermediate, intermediate, high-intermediate, and advanced levels.
 All HELI classes are on the regular academic schedule, meeting 12-15 hours (including labs) each week.

-Once English language skills are sufficient, Heidelberg offers a transition program wherein students may take academic classes while still building English language reading, writing, and speaking skills.
-Students may earn a total of 12 hours of credit for advanced HELI courses, which may be applied toward a degree at Heidelberg University.
-A certificate is given to students who successfully complete the HELI program.
+Students may earn a total of 12 hours of academic credit for advanced HELI courses, which may be applied toward a degree at Heidelberg University.

 Other educational opportunities